pratiktri/server_init_harden/README.md

 # Todo

 ## Bug fixes
-- [x] ~~On successful restoration - delete the bkp files~~ Could be counter productive
+- [x] ~~On successful restoration - delete the bkp files~~ (Abandoned - as it could be counter productive)
 - [x] Investigate Warning - Ignoring file 'hetzner-mirror.list.29_01_2019-19_31_03_bak' in directory '/etc/apt/sources.list.d/' as it has an invalid filename extension
-- [x] What to do if creating .bkp file creation fails?
+- [x] What to do if creating .bkp file fails?
 Ans - fail that entire step
 - [ ] fail2ban does not work on Ubuntu 14.04 => does NOT have the defaults-debian.conf file.
 - [ ] Exception handle - when curl https://ipinfo.io/ip fails
 - [x] Step 6 & 7 - Instead of checking if installation was successful or not - check if the the software we need is installed or not